 - On Instagram, the afterlife of live videos is way shorter than on Facebook.
 In line with the platform’s Stories, the longest you can extend these videos lives is just 24 hours after which they disappear from your profile.
 You can also download them to your phone and keep them for future posting (which you should of course do).

 Live videos are here to stay as Facebook and Instagram have already shown us.
-Mastering them is a must for any brand that wants to make a serious impact on their social networks.
+Mastering them is a must for any brand that wants to make a serious impact on their social networks especially when competition is heating up.

 It’s important to remember that live videos are like digital conversations – people are watching to engage with you in an entertaining way.
 You’ll have plenty of time to analyze how you did once you’re done.